Retrieval-Augmented Machine Translation with Unstructured Knowledge: RAGtrans

 To ensure robustness, for a small number of source sentences, we randomly select documents from the whole Wikipedia to serve as noisy documents.
-After the above process, we obtain 79K English source sentences, which are further split into training, validation and testing sets with 74.5K, 2.5K and 2K sentences.
+After the above process, we obtain \modi{169K English source sentences}.
 For each sentence, a (relevant or noisy) document in English, Chinese, German, French or Czech is also provided.